JonasHersom/ObelClicker2.0/README.md

 # ObelClicker2.0
-**Not at proper release yet, but if you just run the main.py it works**
+**I mean it works just run the exe in the folder with the main.py and other stuff and its fine**